JihadMotii-REISys/rd-connect-cas-overlay/INSTALL.md

   * (SYSTEM, USER) Edit cas.properties file, and apply next changes:
     * Uncomment `cas.resources.dir` according your installation environment.
-    * Change `ldap.managerPassword` by the password needed to bind the LDAP directory.
+    * Change `ldap.managerPassword` by the password needed to bind to the LDAP directory using the user declared at `ldap.managerDn`.
     * Fill-in parameters `tgc.encryption.key` and `tgc.signing.key`.
 In order to generate these keys you need to go to json-web-key-generator folder and deploy by
     ```bash
     cd /tmp/ldap-cas-4.1.x/json-web-key-generator